$86.00 AUD – $138.00 AUD

 The Smoking Protector is designed to help prevent burns if a person drops a cigarette while smoking.

 The person will still need constant observation.
-Ensure that a cigarette is not dropped on the floor.
-Also ensure it is not dropped beside their hip while sitting.
+Make sure that a cigarette is not dropped on the floor.
+Also make sure the smoker does not drop it beside their hip while sitting.
 Even if the cigarette does fall onto the Protector it could roll off the lap, then down next to the patient’s legs and the side of the chair.
 If a cigarette does remain on the patient’s lap, the temperature may be 400°C / 725°F* on the side and 580°C / 1076°F* in the middle of the burning cigarette.
 This may heat up any clothing the person is wearing under the Smoking Protector.
 Nicotine or scorch marks may appear if the burning cigarette is not quickly removed within a few seconds.

 Standard or Wide Widths

-The standard size width does not cover the arms of the chair.
-The wider width does, and is about 40cm / 16″ wider.
-The sides will fold over the arms of a chair, and this will prevent a cigarette falling between the seat and the arm of the chair, or next to the person’s leg.
+The standard size is narrower and does not cover the arms of the chair.
+The wider size (about 40cm / 16″ wider) folds over the arms of a chair.
+This helps prevent a cigarette falling between the seat and the arm of the chair, or next to the person’s leg.

 Wear the Smoking Protector like an apron.
 Fasten the strap behind the neck, then tie the side tape around the person’s back.
 Tie with a bow that will be easy to undo.